Drink Driving Crashes

 Drink driving is a factor in about 18% of all fatal crashes in NSW.
 After a drink driving crash, you will not only have to deal with the physical and emotional trauma, but also with the legal consequences.

-This page briefly considers what will usually happen after a crash and the offences you could be charged with.
-There are links to other pages of the website to give you more detail on the specific offences and penalties concerned.
+This article briefly considers what will usually happen after a crash and the offences you could be charged with.
+There are links to other articles of the website to give you more detail on the specific offences and penalties concerned.

 What happens after the crash?